 - nerve damage leading to numbness or lack of sensation in the extremities

-- indeterminate leprosy (IL)
+- indeterminate Hansen’s disease

-- tuberculoid leprosy (TL)
+- tuberculoid Hansen’s disease

-- borderline tuberculoid leprosy (BT)
+- borderline tuberculoid Hansen’s disease

-- borderline lepromatous leprosy (BL)
+- borderline lepromatous Hansen’s disease

-- lepromatous leprosy (LL)
+- lepromatous Hansen’s disease

 A lepromin skin test is performed by injecting a small sample of inactivated M. leprae under your skin.
-The term “inactivated” means that the bacterium is not able to cause infection.
+The term “inactivated” means that the bacterium isn’t able to cause infection.
 The bacterium is usually injected into the forearm.
 A small lump will form at the injection site, indicating that the correct amount of bacterium has been injected at the correct depth in the skin for the test to be effective.

-Risks associated with a lepromin skin test are minor.
+The risks associated with a lepromin skin test are minor.
 The injection may cause a slight burning or stinging sensation.
 The injection site may also be itchy after the injection.

 In very rare cases, an allergic reaction may occur following the injection.
 An allergic reaction may result in shortness of breath and itching.
 Hives can also occur, but this is rare.

 If these symptoms occur, get help from your doctor to ensure that the reaction isn’t serious.